AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 In this workshop, we focus on caching at the **Application** and **Custom Aggregation** levels — the layers most relevant to application developers.

 In this course, we will use the term **authoritative data source** to refer to the primary and ultimate source of truth (sometimes also called the *original data source* or *backing store*).
-To make this concrete: When a relational database is used, the authoritative data source consists of the primary tables that stores the original records.
+To make this concrete: When a relational database is used, the authoritative data source consists of the tables that stores the original records.
 For consistency, we will always use *authoritative data source* throughout the remainder of this text.

 ## Stale Data and Dirty Data
 The concepts **stale data** and **dirty data** are commonly used when discussing caching behavior.